January 19, 2022

-In most cases, when people talk about in-state versus out-of-state schools, they are comparing public universities, which are schools primarily funded by that state’s government.
+In most cases, people compare public universities when discussing in-state versus out-of-state schools.
 When we say in-state versus out-of-state, we are talking about the state where you have residency.

 Choosing an in-state school has a lot of advantages, but also some notable drawbacks.
 Going to school, in-state means having the advantage, in most cases, of a lower price tag.
 As an example, in-state tuition at the University of California Los Angeles is $13,249 per year for in-state students.
 Out-of-state attendees will, by contrast, pay $29,754 per year, and that’s just in tuition alone.
 At Illinois State University, in-state students pay $15,319 a year while out-of-state students pay $26,843.

 In general, the premium for out-of-state tuition can be anywhere from 100% to 250%.
 Another advantage of in-state schools is the convenience of being close to home.
 Going to school in-state typically means being closer to resources at home.
 You will be able to see family and friends back in town more often, and help, when needed, maybe just a short drive away.
 However, there are downsides to choosing a school in your state.
 If you are in a state where public university choices are limited, you may not be able to pursue the degree you want or go to a high-quality program.

 Going to school out-of-state has its fair share of pros and cons as well.
 It means being able to visit less often because of the time and money involved in traveling back and forth.
 It means being more independent, which can be both exhilarating and a little scary.
 Consider how ready you are to be more self-reliant before making a choice.
 It may even mean a wider array of options when it comes to everything from programs available to the size of the program you attend.